What Age can my child start?

 My Child has completed all 8 levels what do they do now?

 After Level 8, children are encouraged to join ‘AQUA ACTIVE’ this introduces them to the disciplines of mini polo, synchro, survival and lifesaving and diving practices.
+We also have an Introductory Synchro class.

 Alternatively, we can advise you on how to join one of the many Clubs offering Swimming, Lifesaving, Synchronised Swimming or Water Polo.